htihle/htihle.github.io/weirdml.md

 </div>
 A semi-supervised learning task where models must classify digits with only 26 labeled examples and a large set of unlabeled data.
 The challenge is complicated by uneven class distribution in the unlabeled set.

 This is perhaps the most straightforward task, as a fairly standard semi-supervised learning recipe can be applied, but it is at least a dataset that the models have not seen before, and making semi-supervised learning work is not trivial.

-## Failure Analysis
+## Failure Rates
 <div style="text-align: center">
     <img src="../images/average_failure_rate_across_tasks.png" width="800"/>
     <p><em>Failure rate for each model on each task.
-The bars show the mean value over all the runs.
-Error bars represent the standard deviation over runs (not the error on the mean).
-The grey dots represent individual runs, and the violin plots shows the distribution of failure rates over all the runs.</em></p>
+The bars show the mean value over all the tasks.
+The grey markers represent failure rates on individual tasks.</em></p>
 </div>

-Analysis of failure rates, showing how often models fail to produce working solutions within the given constraints.
+Failure here means an LLM response that does not produce any valid results.
+This could be that either the LLM response did not contain any valid python code, the code produced an error when run, or the code produced results that were not in the correct format (or for some other reason resulted in an accuracy of 0).

+Note that the failure rate here is defined for each submission (of which there are 5 per run), and not for each run.
+This means that a model can have fairly high failure rates and still get a good score, as long as it is able to produce some valid submissions, which produce good results, within the 5 tries it gets.